koho/ez_deploy/README.md

 # Easy Deployment

 Easy deployment tool for Python application.
-It can manager virtual environment
+It can manage virtual environment and create service.

 ## Install
 Download and install the `ez-deploy` package for python.